De-VertiFL: A Solution for Decentralized Vertical Federated Learning: Experiments

 \subsection{Comparison with Literature}

-This section presents a comparison between De-VertiFL and the most relevant works using the MNIST, FMNIST, Titanic, and Bank Marketing datasets.

-As discussed in Section~\ref{sec:relatedwork}, the most closely related approach to De-VertiFL is VertiComb, introduced in \cite{sanchez2024analyzing}, which also adopts a vertical and decentralized framework for federated learning.
-To ensure a fair comparison in terms of datasets and participant configurations, VertiComb's code was re-implemented and executed under the same participant setup described earlier. \figurename~\ref{fig:comparison} illustrates the F1-Score comparison between De-VertiFL and VertiComb.

-As can be seen in \figurename~\ref{fig:comparison}, De-VertiFL outperforms VertiComb (labeled in the legend as Literature) in almost all datasets and participant configurations (there are just a few exceptions in some configurations of FMNIST, Titanic, and Bank Marketing datasers were differences are insignificant).
-These improvement relies on the novelty provided by De-VertiFL in terms of knowledge exchange during the forward process, instead of the backward (as proposed in \figurename~\ref{fig:comparison}).
+The most closely related approach to De-VertiFL is VertiComb, introduced in \cite{sanchez2024analyzing}, which also adopts a vertical and decentralized framework for federated learning.
+Therefore, VertiComb's code was re-implemented and executed under the same participant setup described earlier. \tablename ~\ref{tab:performance} illustrates the F1-Score comparison between De-VertiFL and VertiComb.
+As can be seen in De-VertiFL outperforms VertiComb in almost all datasets and participant configurations.
+These improvement relies on the novelty provided by De-VertiFL in terms of knowledge exchange during the forward process, instead of the backward.

-In addition to the previous comparisons, other frameworks such as PyVertical~\cite{VP1}, Flower~\cite{flower}, and SplitNN~\cite{splitNN} have also evaluated their performance using the MNIST, Titanic, or Bank Marketing datasets, albeit with fixed configurations in terms of participants.
+In addition, other frameworks such as PyVertical~\cite{VP1}, Flower~\cite{flower}, and SplitNN~\cite{splitNN} have also evaluated their performance using the MNIST, Titanic, or Bank Marketing datasets, albeit with fixed configurations in terms of participants.

-For the MNIST dataset, PyVertical trained a neural network in centralized, federated, and vertically partitioned settings.
-In PyVertical's vertical configuration, data samples were split across 2 clients, and the training process consisted of 5 federated rounds following an initial 5 iterations.
-Flower, on the other hand, evaluated its performance on the Titanic dataset.
-In this case, the Titanic data was vertically partitioned among three participants, with 1,000 federated rounds, each round consisting of one epoch.
-Lastly, SplitNN utilized the Bank Marketing dataset, where data was distributed between 2 participants, and training was conducted over 20 federated rounds, with 20 local epochs per round.

-To ensure a comprehensive comparison, the experimental setups of PyVertical, Flower, and SplitNN were replicated within De-VertiFL under the same configurations. \tablename~\ref{tab:comparison} presents the performance comparison of De-VertiFL against these frameworks.
+For the MNIST dataset, PyVertical trained a neural network in centralized, federated, and vertically partitioned settings, with data split across 2 clients and 5 federated rounds following 5 initial iterations.
+Flower evaluated the Titanic dataset, vertically partitioned among 3 participants, over 1,000 federated rounds with 1 epoch per round.
+SplitNN used the Bank Marketing dataset, distributing data between 2 participants and training over 20 federated rounds with 20 local epochs each.
+To ensure a fair comparison, De-VertiFL was tested under the same configurations as PyVertical, Flower, and SplitNN. \tablename~\ref{tab:comparison} shows the performance comparison across these frameworks.

-As can be seen, \tablename~\ref{tab:comparison} De-VertiFL consistently outperforms the three related works across different datasets.
-For instance, De-VertiFL achieves a higher accuracy with MNIST (96\%) compared to PyVertical's 93\%.
-Similarly, it surpasses Flower’s centralized framework in the Titanic dataset (80\% accuracy versus 65\%).
-Finally, in comparison to SplitNN on the Bank Marketing dataset, De-VertiFL records a 72\% accuracy and an F1 score of 70\%, while SplitNN achieves 47\% F1-score.